Skip to main content

 During the first step of admissions you should upload:

-• Graduation diploma of first or second cycle studies and a transcript of records (ToR) entitling to take up higher studies with the Apostille or legalized in the country in which it was issued, or confirmation from the relevant institution that the candidate has initiated the procedure to obtain the Apostille or legalization,
+• Graduation diploma of first or second cycle studies and a transcript of records (ToR) entitling to take up higher studies with the Apostille or legalized in the country in which it was issued, or a confirmation from the relevant institution that the candidate has initiated the procedure to obtain the Apostille or legalization,

 • Sworn translation of the diploma and Transcript of Records into Polish or English, unless it's already in Polish or English,